joshchngs/swift-package-manager-ios/README.md

 2. Generate swift package for Dependencies
 3. Create dummy source file for Dependencies
 4. Override build settings in generated xcodeproj
+5. Add Dependencies.xcodeproj as subproject of the App xcodeproj